jboss-switchyard/quickstarts/demos/policy-security-wss-username/Readme.md

     mvn exec:java

-, you will be hitting the http (non-SSL) URL without providing authentication information, and see this in your log:
+You will be hitting the http (non-SSL) URL without providing authentication information, and see this in your log:

     Caused by: org.apache.ws.security.WSSecurityException: Failed Authentication : Subject has not been created